Call for submissions 2021

 Submitted entries will be screened for eligibility by a jury composed of UG and UMCG staff members.
 The organizers then randomly draw three entries among the eligible submissions.
 The drawing of the three case studies takes place at the end of September and will be announced in advance.

-The three award-winning participants will be notified by 1 October 2021 and invited to present their case studies as lightning talks during our event in October 2021.
+The three award-winning participants will be notified by 1 October 2021 and invited to present their case studies as lightning talks during our event on 28 October 2021.

 All eligible case studies will be given public attention through the Open Science Blog.